Skip to main content

 The vacuum deposition method, was also used extensively to study benign perovskites, that do not contain Pb.
 Here we have been very successful in identifying a few innovative materials with good semiconducting and luminescent properties

-In this first period we have focussed on the integration of the perovskite films in photovoltaic and light-emitting devices.
-Essential for applications but also for device characterization is an efficient encapsulation method that is compatible with the sensitive materials constituting the device.
+The perovskite films were incorporated in photovoltaic and light-emitting devices.
+An efficient encapsulation method that is compatible with the sensitive materials constituting the device is important.
 We developed a low temperature atomic layer deposition method by which we seal the whole device with a layer of aluminum oxide that completely eliminates the interaction with water and oxygen from the air.
-Thanks to this sealing, the solar cells were stable for over 2000 hours when kept at 85 C. We also demonstrated that these solar cells withstand irradiation with high energy (MeV) electrons: this is among the tests applied to solar cells to evaluate their suitability for aerospace applications.
-This work was carried out in collaboration with Airbus Defense and Space.
+Thanks to this sealing, the solar cells were stable for over 2000 hours when kept at 85 C. We also demonstrated that these solar cells withstand irradiation with high energy (MeV) electrons: indicative that they may be suitable for aerospace applications.
+This has led to a bilateral research project with Airbus Defense and Space with the aim to prepare cells and evaluate them in space using mini-satellites.

 Schematic of the combinatorial approach to rapidly evaluate perovskite compositions in thin films